ikoan/bugatti/README.md

 # Project Name

 > Love watching TV and don't want to miss out on your favorite show?
-Try __app name___!
+Try TIKA Show Tracker!
 Save your favorite show's episodes and easily get up-to-date with the click of a button!

 ## Team